-- In King Arthur, the events leading up to Camelot's fall began with Lancelot having an affair with Arthur's wife, Guinevere.
+- In Arthurian Legend, the events leading up to Camelot's fall began with Lancelot having an affair with Arthur's wife, Guinevere.
 When the adultery was discovered, Guinevere was set to be executed, prompting Lancelot to interrupt the execution and slaughter Gawain's brothers in a mad rage.
 This spurs Gawain to declare war on Lancelot against the wishes of his king, leaving the kingdom to Mordred, who proceeds to rebel against Arthur.

 - King David's greatest mistake started with this.
 He saw a woman named Bathsheba bathing when he was looking out on his city one night, they slept together, and he had her husband killed to hide the fact that it got her pregnant in the Trope Namer for the Uriah Gambit.
 A number of family problems would ensue after this, culminating in his son Absalom's rebellion and Adonijah attempting to proclaim himself king close to David's death.

 - David's son Solomon to an even greater extent.
 His insatiable lust for women lead to him worshipping other gods to make them happy which caused God to abandon him entirely and take the majority of the kingdom David established from Solomon's son after he died.